Readit News logoReadit News

 I say this as a long time subscriber to YouTube Music + Premium.
 I want to support the people, services, or content I value - and doing so directly with money is much more appealing to me than doing so through ads.
 But when you ask for money and still show ads, I get a particularly bad taste in my mouth.
 (See Netflix and Hulu's half-ad-supported tiers)

-gruez · 6 months ago
+gruez · a year ago

 >Coincides suspiciously with the removal of uBlock on Chrome.